A Legal Visionary and Global Champion of Justice

 The cases Robert managed at Lieff Cabraser when he headed the firm’s personal injury practice and mass torts group included the Sulzer hip and knee implant, silicon breast implants, Fen Phen, Vioxx, Celebrex/Bextra and Guidant medical devices litigation.

 In the early 2000s, Robert created an international network of lawyers that meets annually at the Global Justice Forum.
 The first forum occurred in London in 2005.
-Subsequent forums have taken place in Paris, Rome, Vienna, and New York.
+Subsequent forums have taken place in Paris, Rome, and New York.
+The New York forum is held at Columbia School of Law and is co-presented by The Richard Paul Richman Center for Business, Law, and Public Policy at Columbia University.
 More than 300 lawyers from 30 countries on six continents have attended the Global Justice Forum.
 Robert continues to organize and lead the Global Justice Forum.
 These international forums are the 21st century version of the creative energy that brought together American tort practitioners in the 20th century under the leadership of the Belli firm.

 Philanthropy and Civic Activities